kzorina/ucu2018_dl4cv/assignments/classification/results/journal.md

 # Ideas for improvement
 1. Find GPU, or figure out how to work without crashing on UCU one.
 And try different complex models like VGG, Resnet, Inception etc.
 2. Look carefully on dataset, maybe for some categories find other data.
-3. Try to take small amount of proper data and fine-tune some model.
+3. Try to take small amount of proper data and fine-tune on some state-of-the-art model.